hanzoai/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

 * The `MI300X workload optimization guide <https://rocm.docs.amd.com/en/latest/how-to/tuning-guides/mi300x/workload.html>`_
-  provides detailed guidance on optimizing workloads for the AMD Instinct MI300X accelerator using ROCm.
+  provides detailed guidance on optimizing workloads for the AMD Instinct MI300X GPU using ROCm.
 The page is aimed at helping users achieve optimal performance for deep learning and other high-performance computing tasks on the MI300X GPU.